jcloudpub/speedy/README.md

 Introduction
 ============

 Speedy is a high performance distributed docker image storage solution written by go/c.
-It can easily scale out by adding more storage instance and no data have to move around between storage instance.It is also production ready and used by [jcloud.com](http://jcloud.com).
+It can be easily scaled out by adding more storage instance and no data have to move around between storage instance.It is also production ready and used by [jcloud.com](http://jcloud.com).

 Features
 ============